Meet Hope Hicks, the outgoing White House communications director

 A native of Greenwich, Connecticut, she earned a B.A. from Southern Methodist University, with a major in English.

-That is the latest promotion during her time as part of Donald Trump's political team.
+The September promotion was the latest one during her time as part of President Trump's political team.
 She served as a spokeswoman for the campaign after Trump announced that he was running for president, and after he won, she became director of strategic communications.

 She was named interim White House communications director on Aug.
-16, and it has since been announced that her role will be made permanent.
+16, and on Sept.
+12, it was announced that her role would be made permanent.

 The White House statement announcing her interim role said that she would be working with press secretary Sarah Sanders and the communications team and that a permanent communications director would be named "at the appropriate time."